This trip was taken in partnership with Eurail and sponsored by Eurail. All opinions are my own and true.

 Hassle Free Travel

 I don’t know anyone who likes having to arrive two hours before their flight, going through airport security, and stressing about baggage fees or their bag being overweight.
 These are all things you avoid when traveling Europe by train with a Eurail pass.
-With the exception of departing and arriving to London when traveling by train you only have to be at the platform 2 minutes before your train arrives.
+With the exception of departing and arriving in London when traveling by train you only have to be at the platform 2 minutes before your train arrives.
 You also avoid security lines and customs and immigration upon arrival.
 Even when arriving and departing London you only need to arrive 45 minutes prior to your train departing.

 Arrive at the City Center